-What does the Additional Needs Nurses do?
+What do the Additional Needs Nurses do?

 The Team works in close collaboration with Families and Carers to manage behaviour issues for children and young people, with learning disabilities, attention deficit hyperactivity disorder (ADHD) and autistic spectrum condition (ASC), aged 0-19 years, in the home environment.